sourceofhope/sourceofhope/README.md

 npm build
 ```

+### Endpoints used by the Frontend
+The API Docs will be available at
+localhost:3000/api-docs

 Health check:
 ```
-GET api/health
+GET /api/health
 ```
 Should return JSON: { status: "ok", message: "Source of Hope API is running" }

-## Endpoints Used by the Frontend
-The API Docs will be available at
-localhost:3000/api-docs

 ### Stripe Checkout
 ```
 POST /api/checkout/create-stripe-session
 ```